initios/initios-yeoman/README.md

 npm link

-Yeoman will now recognize the package, just run yo initios-frontend and you can test this generator on local.
+Yeoman will now recognize the package, just run yo initios-frontend from another folder and you can test this generator on local.